VIJAY4084/VIJAY4084/README.md

 ## I'm a Python full stack developer intern at destination technologies

-- 👨‍💻 I’m currently working on machine learning and data mining projects using pytho.
+- 👨‍💻 I’m currently working on machine learning and data mining projects using python.
 - 📚 Learning everything about Frontend and Backend technologies 😅
 - 💪🏼 Future Goals: Learn more technologies - Never stop creating new ideas.